viral32111/train-api/README.md

-# train-tracker-api
+# Train Tracker API

-HTTP API that serves aggregated data from Network Rail &amp; National Rail feeds.
+A HTTP API that serves aggregated data from Network Rail and National Rail feeds.